-- 1. Chickenpox: Student is excluded from school until all blisters have formed scabs. - 2.
-Pediculosis (Head Lice): Student is excluded from school until treatment is completed and documentation of treatment is provided to school.
-Student's hair should be free of lice and nits upon return to school. - 3.
-Scabies: Student is excluded from school until one (1) treatment with prescription medication for 12 to 24 hours is completed.
-Requires doctor's note to return to school. - 4.
-Conjunctivitis (Pink Eye): student is excluded from school if: - There is yellow (purulent) discharge. - Condition has lasted more than three (3) days. - There is an epidemic in the school or it appears that cases are being transmitted from one student to another. - Requires doctor's note to return to school. - 5.
-Impetigo: Student is excluded from school if he/she has more than two or more draining, crusting, exposed sores (i.e. face hands).
-Requires doctor's note to return to school. - 6.
+- 1. Varicella (Chickenpox): Student is excluded from school until all blisters have formed scabs. - 2.
+Pediculosis (Head Lice): Student should be referred for treatment at the end of the school day.
+Until the end of the school day, avoid any activity that involves the student in head-to-head contact with other children or sharing of any headgear.
+Student can return to school when treatment is completed and proof of treatment (prescription or box top from over-the-count treatment) is provided to the school. - 3.
+Scabies: Student is excluded from school until one (1) treatment with prescription medication is completed (usually overnight). - 4.
+Conjunctivitis (Pink Eye): Student does not need to be isolated from other students, and treatment is not required in order for the student to return to school.
+If student is unable to participate in classroom activities or drainage cannot be contained, parent should be notified and consider sending student home. - 5.
+Impetigo: Student is considered contagious until treated with antibiotics for at least 24 hours or the crusting lesions are no longer present.
+If the student is at school when the lesions are discovered, direct contact with other students should be minimized to the extent possible for the rest of the day.
+The student should remain out of direct contact with other children if he or she has more than three to four sores until seen by a physician for evaluation and treatment.
+The student may return to school when topical, oral or other systemic antibiotics are started or if the sores can be covered and kept dry. - 6.
 Streptococcal and Staphylococcal Infections: Student is excluded from school until treated with a prescription antibiotic for 24 hours. - 7.
 Ringworm: For ringworm of the skin, parent/guardian must send the box top of the antifungal medicine with the child when he/she returns to school.
 For ringworm of the nails or scalp, parent/guardian must send a doctor's note to school verifying treatment.
 Students may return to school once treatment begins. - 8.
-MRSA (Methicillin-Resistant Staph Aureus): Student is excluded from school until antibiotic treatment is started or a doctor's note is provided stating that antibiotic treatment is not necessary.
-Lesion(s) must be covered with a bandage/dressing that is sealed (taped) on all four sides. - 9.
-Vomiting or Diarrhea: Student is excluded from school should be free from vomiting or diarrhea for 12 to 24 hours before returning to school - 10.
-Fever: Student is excluded from school with temperature of 100 degrees and above should be fever-free for 24 hours without use of fever-reducing medications before returning to school.
+MRSA (Methicillin-Resistant Staph Aureus): Student should be referred to their health provider and leis excluded from school until antibiotic treatment is started or a doctor's note is provided stating that antibiotic treatment is not necessary.
+Lesion(s) must be covered with a bandage/dressing that is sealed (taped) on all four sides while at school. - 9.
+Vomiting: Student should be excluded from school when vomiting occurs more than 2 times in a 24 hour period, or when there is vomiting and fever and the child looks or acts ill.